 While this book can function as a reference book, I hope you will read this like a novel—from cover to cover.
 I define what I feel may be unfamiliar terms to the reader as I progress through the fallacies in alphabetical order.
 Therefore, if you do read the fallacies in order, unfamiliar terms and concepts will be revealed to you as needed—I do this to keep the book interesting.

 While it may seem like a crazy number of fallacies to read through, I have done my best to make it enjoyable and educational.
-The fallacies that are seldom ever seen or not quite fallacies, and not worthy of a complete entry in this book, are just listed in the back section of this book with brief descriptions.

 There have been many attempts to categorize fallacies, some of which may make fallacies easier to understand.
 The previously mentioned book Elementary Lessons in Logic : Deductive and Inductive, uses an Aristotelian classification system for the fallacies which might have worked in 1872 when there were a handful of fallacies.
-Beyond the distinction between purely logical and semi-logical (now commonly referred to as deductive and information fallacies), it is no longer helpful, in my opinion.
+Beyond the distinction between purely logical and semi-logical (now commonly referred to as deductive and informal fallacies), it is no longer helpful, in my opinion.
 I have chosen to organize all fallacies, alphabetically by the names for which they are best known.
 I chose this method because:

 Fallacy Name(s).
 Each fallacy begins with its most commonly used name, followed by the Latin name (if there is one).
 I then list all other known names for the fallacy.
 At times there might be slight differences in the fallacies that go by other names, but unless I feel the differences are worthy of their own entries, I will just list it as another name for the fallacy.
 Keep in mind that fallacies are named and referred to mostly by common usage.
 The point of listing every known alias is not so you can memorize them; it’s so that you might recognize them when referred to by these other names.